Cádiz Cruise Port Guide

 • Tap water safe but locals prefer bottled

-• Skip tourist traps near port; walk 5min deeper
+• Skip tourist traps near port; walk 5min farther into town

 Getting Back to Your Ship: The Work-Backwards Method